-The Medicare Supplement Plan N is similar to the Plan F however consumers will have more cost sharing.
-You will be responsible to pay your Medicare Part B deductible ($183 for 2017), you will have co-pays up to $20 for doctor visits, and $50 co-pay for emergency room visits.
+With the Plan N, you will be responsible to pay your Medicare Part B deductible ($226 for 2023), you will also have co-pays that range between $0- $20 for doctor visits, and $50 co-pay for emergency room visits.

 Beneficiaries with the Plan N will also be responsible to pay “excess charges” that some doctors may charge.
 Providers may charge patients up to 15% of what Medicare pays them for the service.
 However, if the physician accepts Medicare as full payment then you will never have to worry about excess charges.
 Please feel free to ask us if a provider accepts Medicare as full payment.

 Mary wants freedom to go to any doctor she wants without having to worry about referrals.
 She also only goes to the doctor 2-3 times per year.
 She doesn’t mind a small deductible and co-pays especially if it will save her money with her monthly premium.